Categories: Programming, BigData

 The DWH optionally includes a Metrics Vault which ETL processes write statistics to.
 If it exists, there may also be a corresponding Metrics Mart which end users are permitted to query for information on ETL performance.

 The DWH optionally includes a Business Vault which ETL populates with data that results from applying “business rules” to the contents of the Raw Data Vault.
 This is then used as an aid when exporting data to a Data Mart - ie the Business Vault cleanly separates derived data from raw data.
 A Business Vault can be recomputed from the Raw Data Vault when needed.
-In general, applying transformations is done as part of the export to a data mart; however when a transformation is complex and is needed for more than one data mart it should instead be applied earlier with the results stored (cached) in the Business Vault.
+In general, transformations are applied as part of the export to a data mart; however when a transformation is complex and is needed for more than one data mart it should instead be applied earlier with the results stored (cached) in the Business Vault.

 Datastores named “Vault” are in “data vault model” form (hub/satellite/link) and are not intended for use by business users.
 Datastores named “Mart” use dimensional-modelling, multidimensional modelling (OLAP cube), 3rd normal form modelling, or some other form which is suitable for business users.
 The various “Vaults” are usually within the same physical database.
 Each “Mart” may be in the same physical database or be in a physically separate system.

 While business users never access “Vault” datastores, it can sometimes be useful to allow external applications to access them.
 Such applications must be able to handle data in data-vault-model layout (hub/satellite/link).
 In particular, an external Master Data Management system may be set up to replicate data directly into the data vault, bypassing the staging area (as long as that system is data-vault-model-compliant).
 User-facing systems that display historical data might also be implemented via direct access.
-The fact that incompatible changes to a schema for a data-type is handled by creating a new satellite rather than modifying an existing one makes this more stable.
+The fact that incompatible changes to a schema for a data-type are handled by creating a new satellite rather than modifying an existing one makes this more stable.
 Real-time ETL (rather than batch-mode) may also write directly into the data vault model, bypassing staging.
 The subset of the raw data vault that is externally accessible is referred to as the Operational Vault.

 Ideally, users draw data from a Data Mart.
 However it takes time to set up a data mart and export the appropriate data into it; it is therefore considered valid to allow users to query the Raw Data Vault directly.
 Such users will need to be able to cope with the Data Vault model, and handle the fact that business rules have not been applied to the data (though data in the Business Vault may help) - or wait for a more user-friendly Data Mart customised for their needs to be built.
 This approach should be considered more as allowing users to do their own ETL from the vault into their own data-mart than as running analysis on the vault contents - the vault strucuture is not suitable for analysis.